 Complementary & Alternative Therapy Programs

 Many people use complementary (sometimes known as alternative) health treatments to go along with the medical care they get from their health care provider.
 These therapies are called "complementary" therapies because usually they are used alongside the more standard medical care provided, such as doctor visits and anti-HIV drugs.
 Most often, people living with HIV use complementary therapies to ease side effects of HIV drugs, boost their immune systems, or improve their overall health.
 These therapies can improve their quality of life, as they adjust to living with a chronic health condition.
 We currently have two registered practitioners who volunteer their time, offering massage and osteopathy to people living with HIV.

 Making Ends Meet

-ACNS offers a variety of workshops on a range of topics throughout the year, in partnership with local and national organizations.
-Each year we host the NS Knowledge Exchange & Health Promotion Forum, which is open to PHAs across Nova Scotia.
-This is a three-day event that offers workshops, networking opportunities and social activities.
-One of ACNS' newest initiatives is a PHA retreat, to be held periodically.
+We offer a variety of workshops on a range of topics throughout the year, in partnership with local and national organizations.
+One of our newest initiatives is a PHA retreat, to be held periodically.
 We would love to hear more from you about the topics that are of interest for workshop sessions and future retreats.

 HIV/AIDS Community Vigil Ceremony

-Each year, ACNS leads a group of community partners together to offer a HIV/AIDS Vigil Ceremony on the evening of December 1, World AIDS Day, in memory of those we lost and in celebration of the lives of those here today.
+Each year, we lead a group of community partners together to offer a HIV/AIDS Vigil Ceremony on the evening of December 1, World AIDS Day, in memory of those we lost and in celebration of the lives of those here today.
 The ceremony involves a reading of the names of those lost since 1983 to today, lighting of the candle, music and sharing.
-If you wanted to get involved in planning this event with us, please let us know.